Adam Groden By: Adam Groden

 You should choose a variety of schools.
 Your list should include safety, target, and reach schools.
 Safety schools are schools you know you can get into.
 Target schools are schools that you should be able to get into.
 Reach schools are schools that will be a reach to get into.

-Step 2: Find SAT Scores for the Schools You are Applying To
+Step 2: Find SAT Scores for the Schools You Are Applying To

 Once you have your list of schools, find SAT scores for applicants who applied and got into those schools.
 Luckily for you, we have listed scores for 100 public and 100 private colleges and universities below.